 Key Takeaways

 The College Board's decision to make the digital SAT adaptive makes a significant difference to test-takers and tutors.
-A digital adaptive test is different from a conventional test because it adjusts itself according to the test-taker's performance.
+As of the class of 2025, the SAT has officially entered its "majority-digital" era, with 97% of the over 2 million students who took the exam opting for the digital format.
+A digital adaptive test is different from a conventional test because it adjusts itself according to the test-taker's performance—a shift that has helped streamline the experience, with 2026 score reports now consistently released within 12–14 days of the test date.

 How does digital SAT adaptive testing work?